-The other fun thing about surprise bags is that it’s always fun to try to find the oldest one.
+The other great thing about surprise bags is that it’s always fun to try to find the oldest one.
 Now, I was pretty excited about the Nintendo Surprise, and as far as I can remember, they were about a year and a half old when I found them.
-Since then, finding old surprise bags has been my reason for living, and you can imagine how happy I was when I came across Dick Turtle.
+Since then, finding old surprise bags has been my raison d’être, and you can imagine how happy I was when I came across Dick Turtle.
 I never found a year on those things, but forensic evidence, carbon dating, and some other impressive-sounding things have proven that eating the candy they contained was probably a bad idea.
-The last type of surprise bag I reviewed was wasn’t too old, hell, it probably hadn’t even reached the year-old mark.
+The last type of surprise bag I reviewed was wasn’t too old.
+Hell, it probably hadn’t even reached the year-old mark.
 But I had a whole bunch of them, and you know how it is here – quantity over quality.

 So anyway, if the opening spiel, the link you clicked to get here, and that totally fancy title graphic that I spent way to much time on didn’t tip you off, I’m reviewing yet another new species of surprise bag.
 I’ll tell you now that based on age and disgusted reactions, this is by far the best surprise bag yet.
 It’s going to be hard to top, because it’s provided me with tons of material and I’ve got myself so hyped up about how great it’ll be that I worked extra hard on the title banner and put a huge amount of effort (in comparison to how much effort I usually put into an article) into the bonus that will be featured at the end.